David Allan Young: Life and work

 He died of an aneurysm on 8 June 1991 while his wife Irene Rouhier died four days later of cancer.
 The D.A.
 Young Memorial Symposium Characters for the Higher Classification of Cicadellidae was held in his honor at the 8th International Auchenorrhyncha Congress in Delphi, Greece, August 1993.

-The froghopper (insect) species Tiodus youngi from Peru was named after him.
+The froghopper species Tiodus youngi from Peru was named after him.